 Resources needed for writing custom analytic/reporting queries

-- Tables for Analytics – main TotalAgility database - describes the Kofax TotalAgility tables and fields used by Kofax Analytics for TotalAgility.
+Tables for Analytics – main TotalAgility database - describes the Kofax TotalAgility tables and fields used by Kofax Analytics for TotalAgility.
+As the document shows in more detail, the following are the only tables that are supported.

 Kofax Analytics for TotalAgility (KAFTA) database